Skip to Main Content

 Standards at UB

-The University at Buffalo Libraries have a selected collection of standards and specifications.
-All ASTM, IEEE, and SAE standards are now accessible online (see databases in the sidebar to access), along with a few select standards available through the TechStreet platform.
+The University at Buffalo Libraries has a growing collection of standards and specifications.
+All ASTM, IEEE, and SAE standards are now accessible online, as well as ASCE 7 (see databases listed on the right side of the screen to access).
+Other select standards are available through other platforms or various ebook databases.
 Some other standards are available in print.
 Use the tabs above to find U.S. and international standards here at UB, as well as information regarding government regulations and standards.

 Word cloud with standards developing organizations